meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Worked my way through Free Code Camp's responsive design in bootstrap!
 Now I'm moving on to .jQuery.

 **Thoughts:** I'm definitely motivated by seeing all of the modules in Free Code Camp's front-end dev certificate.
 That's something I want to accomplish in 100 days!

+### Day 10: December 15, 2017

+**Today's Progress**: Worked my way through more .jQuery.
+Started my first project, buiding a tribute page, on Free Code Camp using CodePen.

+**Thoughts:** Enjoying seeing what I've retained and what I need to look up to complete my first page.